PelionIoT/mbl-docs/Docs/introduction.md

 ### Containers

-To enchance application development and deployment, each device application process can run in its own container.
-The process isolation provided by containers also enhances security and device reliability.
+To enhance application development and deployment, each device application process can run in its own container.
+The process isolation provided by containers also increases security and device reliability.
 It is based on OCI containers, which you can make using Docker on the host (creating a cross-compiled build of the application) and export.

 ### Pelion Device Management through MBL

-For application developers, the Pelion layer provides the following services:
+For application developers, the Device Management layer provides the following services:

 * Device discovery and secure identity in the Device Management device directory, to protect against impersonation or cloning.
 * Membership of a group of managed devices (Pelion Device Management) to simplify large-scale management